Kernel k-Groups via Hartigan's Method: Conclusion

 \section{Conclusion}

-We proposed a formulation to clustering based on a weighted version of energy statistics, valid for arbitrary spaces of negative type.
-Our mathematical formulation of energy clustering reduces to a QCQP in the associated RKHS, as demonstrated in Proposition~\ref{th:qcqp3}.
+On the theoretical side, we proposed a formulation to clustering based on energy statistics, valid for arbitrary spaces of negative type.
+Such a mathematical construction reduces to a QCQP in the associated RKHS, as demonstrated in Proposition~\ref{th:qcqp3}.
 We showed that the optimization problem is equivalent to kernel k-means, once the kernel is fixed, and also to several graph partitioning problems.

-We extended Hartigan's method to kernel spaces and proposed Algorithm~\ref{algo}, which we called kernel k-groups.
-This method was compared to kernel k-means and spectral clustering, besides k-means and GMM.
-Our numerical results show a superior performance of the proposed method, specially in high dimensions.
-We stress that kernel k-groups has the same complexity of kernel k-means\footnote{ An implementation of unweighted $k$-groups is publicly available in the energy package for R \cite{energy}.}.
+On the algorithmic side, we extended Hartigan's method to kernel spaces and proposed Algorithm~\ref{algo}, which we called kernel k-groups.
+This method was compared to kernel k-means and spectral clustering algorithms, besides k-means and GMM.
+Our numerical results show a superior performance of kernel k-groups,\footnote{ An implementation of unweighted $k$-groups is publicly available in the energy package for R \cite{energy}.} which is notable in higher dimensions.
+We stress that kernel k-groups has the same complexity of kernel k-means algorithm, $\mathcal{O}(n^2)$, which an order of magnitude lower than spectral clustering, $\mathcal{O}(n^3)$.

+We illustrated the advantages of kernel k-groups when applied to community detection in sparse graphs sampled from the stochastic block model, which has several important applications ranging from physical, computer, biological, and social sciences.
+We thus expect that kernel k-groups may find wide applicability.
+We also tested the proposed method in several real world datasets, and in the vast majority of cases it improved over the alternatives.

-Kernel k-groups suffers a limitation shared by kernel k-means and spectral clustering which involves highly unbalanced clusters.
+Kernel k-groups suffers a limitation, also shared by kernel k-means and spectral clustering, which involves highly unbalanced clusters.
 An interesting problem that we leave open is to extend the method to such situations.
-Finally, kernel methods can benefit from sparsity and fixed-rank approximations of the Gram matrix, and there is plenty of room to make kernel k-groups more scalable.
+Finally, kernel methods can greatly benefit from sparsity and fixed-rank approximations of the Gram matrix and there is plenty of room to make kernel k-groups scalable to large data.